Trip to the Outer Banks of North Carolina

 Beach tent/umbrella parts

-Many people bring their own beach tents and umbrellas to the beach, but there is sometimes waste associated with those items.
+Many people bring their own beach tents and umbrellas to the beach.
+But sometimes they leave waste from them.
 Below you can see where I found a plastic tent stake accidentally left behind and a zip tie of which I found several.
-The last image is of a full plastic water bottle tied to a nylon string.
+The last image is of a full plastic water bottle that someone tied to a nylon string.
 I found this buried in the sand but the string was sticking out.
-Once I pulled it out, it was obvious that this was most likely used as a weight to hold something down.
+Once I pulled it out, it was obvious that someone most likely used it as a weight to hold something down.
 Clever – but forgotten, an immediate pollutant – this would’ve been in the ocean after high tide.

 What can you do?

 Collect all of the parts to your tents and umbrellas, even if it’s trash.
-Double check before you leave that you haven’t forgotten anything.
+Double-check before you leave that you haven’t forgotten anything.

 Everyday Non-Beach items